 This is our fifth year hosting Thanksgiving in Chicago for the twelve members of our joint families.
 Each year we try to do something slightly different for food and table decor.

-I constrained myself to come up with an idea solely using things here at home because (a) my craft closet is to the brim and (b) trekking to Joann Fabrics on a cold Sunday in Chicago is none too appealing.
+I came up with a Thanksgiving napkin ring idea solely using things here at home because (a) my craft closet is to the brim and (b) trekking to Jo-Ann Fabrics & Crafts on a cold Sunday in Chicago is none too appealing.

 So using a leftover pack of chocolate paper placecards from our wedding, extra felt from my campfire coffee cozy, and orphaned buttons, I came up with this easy and festive felt leaf concept for the table — no sewing machine required (yay!).

 You’re welcome to use these instructions and templates for free for your own personal use.
-Anyone using the template simply post a comment below or email me to track its usage.
+Anyone using the template simply post a comment below.

 - Kathy’s free templates for leaf placecards in Adobe Photoshop (also available in PowerPoint) and felt leaf napkin rings (PDF)